Freddywhest/stateforge/README.md

 Yes!
 Each store can have its own persistence configuration.

+## 📄 License

+StateForge is open-sourced software licensed under the MIT license.

 ## 🤝 Contributing

 We welcome contributions!
 Please see our [Contributing Guide](CONTRIBUTING) for details.